Hounds of Love (song): Music video

 A music video was made for the song, which Bush herself directed.
 It was inspired by Alfred Hitchcock's thriller film The 39 Steps (1935) and a Hitchcock lookalike also features in the video (a nod to the director's famous cameo appearances in his movies).

+Critical reception

+Upon its release as a single, Roger Holland of Sounds picked "Hounds of Love" as the magazine's "single of the week" and wrote, "There's a blatantly sexual gasp caught somewhere in her throat as Kate Bush plays hide and go seek with the inevitable.
+There's something coming through those trees, but although she's scared, she's also wide-eyed with anticipation."

 Track listings

 All songs written and composed by Kate Bush, except "The Handsome Cabin Boy", which is a traditional composition.
 "Alternative Hounds of Love" is not a remix, but an early version, with slightly different lyrics.